Solar System vs Generator: Which Energy Provider Fits For You As A Homeowner

 Scalability and Flexibility

-Solar systems are highly scalable.
-You can:
+Solar systems are highly scalable:

 • Add more panels